Skeena-Bulkley Valley all candidates debate to be held on Sept. 7 in Terrace - Smithers Interior News

 The meeting will not be open to the public this year due to the COVID-19 pandemic, however the public can submit their questions for the candidates in advance to newsroom@terracestandard.com with ‘Debate Question’ in the subject line.

-Followed by opening statements from the participating candidates, the debate will see them answer question about relevant issues in the Skeena – Bulkley Valley riding.
+Followed by opening statements from the participating candidates, the debate will see them answer questions about relevant issues in the Skeena – Bulkley Valley riding under themed sections including .

 City West will broadcast the recorded event on Sept.
 10 at 7 p.m on Channel 10 and Channel 310 CityWest Community TV.